russau/kafka-websockets/readme.md

     --from-beginning
 ```

 Check `kafka-topics --bootstrap-server kafka:9092 --list`.
-What is the new topic `vp-streams-app-1-KSTREAM-AGGREGATE-STATE-STORE-0000000001-changelog`?
+What is the new topic `streams-app-1-KSTREAM-AGGREGATE-STATE-STORE-0000000001-changelog`?

-What is in the folder `/tmp/kafka-streams/vp-streams-app-1/`.
-(TODO: Double check the folder location on Ubuntu.)
+What is in the folder `/tmp/kafka-streams/streams-app-1/`? (a RocksDB for each partition)

 In this exercise the topics `driver-avro` and `driver-positions-avro` are joined - what properties do the topics need in common for a successful join? (copartitioned: same key, same number of partitions, extra points: same partitioning algorithm.)